Sargent Shriver: Early life and education

-Robert Sargent Shriver Jr. was born in Westminster, Maryland, the younger of two sons.
-Shriver's parents Robert Sargent Shriver Sr. and Hilda, who had also been born with the surname "Shriver", were second cousins.
+Robert Sargent Shriver Jr. was born in Westminster, Maryland, on November 9, 1915, the younger of two sons.
+Shriver's parents Robert Sargent Shriver Sr. and Hilda, who had also been born with the surname Shriver, were second cousins.
 His elder brother was Thomas Herbert Shriver.
-Of partial-German ancestry, Shriver was a descendant of David Shriver, who signed the Maryland Constitution and Bill of Rights at Maryland's Constitutional Convention of 1776.
+Shriver was a member of the Shriver family that has been in Maryland since 1721 and have occupied the Union Mills Homestead.
+His grandfather, Thomas Herbert Shriver, guided J. E. B. Stuart to the battle of Gettysburg when Thomas was just seventeen years of age.
+He was also a descendant of David Shriver, who signed the Maryland Constitution and Bill of Rights at Maryland's Constitutional Convention of 1776.

 He spent his high school years at Canterbury School in New Milford, Connecticut, which he attended on a full scholarship.
-In his freshman year at Canterbury, he befriended future President John F. Kennedy.
+In his freshman year at Canterbury, he befriended future brother-in-law President John F. Kennedy.
 He was on Canterbury's baseball, basketball, and football teams, became the editor of the school's newspaper, and participated in choral and debating clubs.
-After graduating from The Browning School in 1934, Shriver spent the summer in Germany as part of The Experiment in International Living, returning in the fall of 1934 to enter Yale University, where he was a brother in the Delta Kappa Epsilon fraternity, as well as a member of Yale's Scroll and Key society.
+On June 9, 2023, Shriver was inducted into the Canterbury School Athletic Hall of Fame for all three sports.
+After graduating from Canterbury School in 1934, Shriver spent the summer in Germany as part of The Experiment in International Living, returning in the fall of 1934 to enter Yale University, where he was elected chairman of the Yale Daily News and made a brother in the Delta Kappa Epsilon fraternity, as well as a member of Yale's Scroll and Key society.